Peel's Acts

 Peel's Acts (as they are commonly known) were Acts of the Parliament of the United Kingdom.
 They consolidated provisions from a large number of earlier statutes which were then repealed.
 Their purpose was to simplify the criminal law.
 The term refers to the Home Secretary who sponsored them, Sir Robert Peel.

-Some writers apply the term Peel's Acts to the series of Acts passed between 1826 and 1832.
-Other writers apply the term Peel's Acts specifically to five of those Acts, namely chapters 27 to 31 of the session 7 & 8 Geo 4 (1827).
+Some writers apply the term Peel's Acts to the series of acts passed between 1826 and 1832.
+Other writers apply the term Peel's Acts specifically to five of those acts, namely chapters 27 to 31 of the session 7 & 8 Geo.
+4 (1827).

-According to some writers, the Criminal Law Act 1826 was the first of Peel's Acts.
+According to some writers, the Criminal Law Act 1826 (7 Geo.
+4. c.
+64) was the first of Peel's Acts.

-The Acts were the product of a failed attempt to codify the criminal law.
+The acts were the product of a failed attempt to codify the criminal law.

+Background

+In the United Kingdom, acts of Parliament remain in force until expressly repealed.
+Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

+In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
+From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.
+In 1816, both Houses of Parliament passed resolutions that an eminent lawyer with 20 clerks be commissioned to make a digest of the statutes, which was declared "very expedient to be done".
+However, this was never done.

+In 1822, Sir Robert Peel entered the cabinet as home secretary and in 1826 introduced a number of reforms to the English criminal law, which became known as Peel's Acts.
+This included efforts to modernise, consolidate and repeal provisions from a large number of earlier statutes, including: